aesthetic-suite/website/docs/dev/css-in-js/themes.md

 title: Themes
 ---

-Themes are an encapsulation of reusable variables and mixins for consistent styling, represented as a `Theme` class.
+Themes are an encapsulation of reusable variables for consistent styling, represented as a `Theme` class.

 ## Registering themes